'Star Wars: The Last Jedi' cast says film is intimate, emotional

-Director Rian Johnson and the stars of Episode VIII offered hints at a press event held in Los Angeles, which took place after the cast had a chance to see the final cut of the movie.
+Director Rian Johnson and the stars of Episode VIII offered hints at a press event in Los Angeles that took place after the cast had a chance to see the final cut of the movie.
 Johnson in particular emphasized his plan to dive deeper into the story kicked off in 2015's "The Force Awakens."

 "I think we've been kind of trained to expect it will be a little darker and obviously it looks a littler darker.
 We're going to go to some intense places in the movie but I hope also it's fun," Johnson said.